montescene/demo/README.md

 We evaluate precision and recall of detected room corners and the IOU of the detected room layout polygons.
-You can find our refined room layout annotations [here](https://files.icg.tugraz.at/f/dbcbed1299e2415a9315/?dl=1) and extract the results to `$LAYOUT_LABELS`.
+You can find our refined room layout annotations [here](https://files.icg.tugraz.at/f/dbcbed1299e2415a9315/?dl=1) and extract the results to `$LAYOUT_LABELS`. *.json files contain layout polygon instances.
+Every instance is a list of 3D polygon vertices.
 Then, you can run the evaluation using the following script:

 ```python